AutobahnAuffahrt/AutobahnAuffahrt/README.md

 ## What I do

-Mainly backend and application development.
-Did a Vue.js side project once, but feel much more comfortable on the backend side.
-Love working on system-level stuff and I'm interested in everything around infrastructure and automation.
+Mainly backend and application development with a strong focus on Unity3D development.
+From small multiplayer games to enterprise AR/VR solutions - I love working on system-level stuff and everything around infrastructure and automation.

 ## Tech Stack